jenkinsci/priority-sorter-plugin/CONTRIBUTING.md

 ### Compiling and testing the plugin

-Compile and run the plugin automated tests on Java 8, Java 11, or Java 17 with:
+Compile and run the plugin automated tests with:

 * `mvn clean verify`